Take Off (2PM song)

-"Take Off" is the debut Japanese single by South Korean boy band 2PM, released on May 18, 2011 in 4 editions: CD+DVD, CD+Photobook, CD-only limited edition, and a regular edition.
-The song was used as ending song theme for the first 12 episodes of the first season of the Blue Exorcist anime series.
-The song peaked at number 4 on the Oricon Weekly Singles Chart with 59,059 copies sold in the first week.
+"Take Off" is the debut Japanese single by South Korean boy band 2PM, released on May 18, 2011.
+Prior to its release, the song was used as the ending song theme for the first 12 episodes of the first season of the Blue Exorcist anime series.
+"Take Off" set a new record for the highest first-week sales of a debut Japanese single by a Korean group.